stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Running test datasets

-The pipeline includes a handful of small datasets (<= 1000 read) that are derived from real known positive (or known negative) datasets.
+The pipeline includes a handful of small datasets (<= 1000 read pairs) that are derived from real known positive (or known negative) datasets.
 These are included in the [test directory](./test/) of the repository.
 These datasets serve as positive and negative controls and allow you to test that the pipeline is working as expected.
 To use these test datasets, run with the test profile, for instance:

 ```
 nextflow run stenglein-lab/tick_surveillance -profile singularity,test